 The Aloha State is yet another West Coast state where you can smoke and grow weed, but unlike the other four Pacific Coast states, it has not decriminalized or legalized marijuana.
 Possession of less than 1 oz of marijuana can get you 30 days in jail in Hawaii if you aren’t using it with a doctor recommendation.
 It makes you wonder, though, how much of a big deal it is in Hawaii.
 There are pictures of President Obama smoking a joint in Hawaii, yet he was never arrested.
 I guess times have changed.

 One noticeable change is the ability to smoke marijuana for medical reasons.
-They have an active medical marijuana program that is approved for treating cachexia, cancer, chronic pain, Crohn’s disease, epilepsy (and other seizure disorders), glaucoma, HIV or AIDS, Multiple Sclerosis and nausea.
-Hawaii medical marijuana patients can possess up to three ounces for personal use.
+They have an active medical marijuana program that is approved for treating cachexia, cancer, chronic pain, Crohn’s disease, epilepsy (and other seizure disorders), glaucoma, HIV or AIDS, lupus, Multiple Sclerosis, nausea, persistent muscle spasms, PTSD, Rheumatoid arthritis, and seizures.
+Hawaii medical marijuana patients can possess up to four ounces of usable marijuana (bud) for personal use.
+Medical patients can legally grow up to seven plants at a time.

 For the most part, Hawaii is a pretty relaxed state when it comes to growing marijuana.
 Their medical marijuana program allows the use of caregivers, and caregivers only need to be 18 years old.
 If you aren’t a patient or caregiver, the law is very gray about how much trouble you could get in for growing a few plants.
 Except for specific laws prohibiting growing on other people’s property and growing where children are present, there are no laws for setups less than 25 plants.
 You can only assume it is the same as possession.
 Personal weed growing in Hawaii may be as laid back as the surf shops.